Church & Dwight (CHD) Q1 2017 Results - Earnings Call Transcript

 Olivia Tong - Bank of America Merrill Lynch

 Great.
 Thanks.
 And then, back to the M&A and Specialty.
-Can you talk about the growth rate of that business?
-It's kind of blown (22:01) to 7 times multiple, I mean excuse my ignorance, but is that just a going rate for livestock probiotics at this point?
+Could you talk about the growth rate of that business to kind of warrant a 7 times multiple, I mean excuse my ignorance, but is that just the going rate for livestock probiotics at this point?

 Richard A. Dierker - Church & Dwight Co., Inc.